telerik/blazor-docs/_contentTemplates/common/js-interop-file.md

 #add-blazor-js-file-to-component
- add the `telerik-blazor.js` file to your main index file.
+ Add the `telerik-blazor.js` file to your main index file.
 For a client-side Blazor app, it is `wwwroot/index.html`, and for a server-side Blazor app it is `~/Pages/Index.cshtml`.
-For example:

 @[template](/_contentTemplates/common/js-interop-file.md#js-interop-file-snippet)